zabbix/ansible-collection/plugins/README.md

 HTTP API plugin
 ------------
 ## HTTP API plugin overview:
 HTTP API plugin provides an interface for working with Zabbix API.
-Using the available modules, you can create, update and delete entities in Zabbix.
+Using the available modules, you can create, update, and delete entities in Zabbix.

 **Note**: Basic HTTP authentication is not supported since version 7.2.0 of Zabbix API.